 Whilst football in certain areas of Lancashire was temporarily suspended earlier this month, Lancashire FA has been in regular dialogue with our partners to identify ways in which grassroots football can become more secure and sustainable in the future.
-Test to Play is a trial we are exploring – and leagues and clubs now have an opportunity to take part and potentially make a hugely positive difference in their locality.

 Each player will complete a lateral flow Covid-19 test, which gives results within around 20 minutes.
 The test is conducted via a throat swab just ahead of playing.